Home / Blog / Resilience plans

 The role of training and exercises in testing resilience plans

-Conducting simulations and drills for preparedness
+Conducting drills to enhance preparedness

 Integrating environmental considerations into resilience planning